OpenNetworkingFoundation/ansible-role-pxeboot/README.md

 For fully automated installation, separate Debian/Ubuntu preseed files are created based on the serial number of the device (and possibly other criteria like MAC address in the future).
-Hosts are defined in the pxeboot_hosts list, which has these options:
+Hosts are defined in the ``pxeboot_hosts`` list of dicts, which each have these keys:

 - `domain`: Domain extension for the host
 - `hostname`: Hostname of the system
-- `serial`: Serial number, must match the SMBIOS supplied serial for server to boot properly.
 - `iface`: (optional) Network interface to use when setting up the system.
   This is primarily to work around this bug which can cause the wrong interface to be selected in the install process: https://bugs.launchpad.net/ubuntu/+source/netcfg/+bug/713385
+- To allow iPXE to load a file specific to the hardware, one or both of these keys must be included:
+  - `serial`: Device serial number, must match value given in SMBIOS
+  - `mac_address`: MAC address of the network card, colon separated format

 Documentation of the preseed process can be found in these links: